aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/smart-markers/_index.md

 type: docs
 weight: 190
 url: /net/using-smart-markers/
-description: Smartly importing and placing data accoding to the template Excel files with Aspose.Cells library.
+description: Smartly importing and placing data according to the template Excel files with Aspose.Cells library.
 ai_search_scope: cells_net
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

 ## **Why Importing Data to Excel With Smart Markers**
-Using Smart Markers to import data into Excel streamlines data integration by combining template-based design with dynamic data binding.
-This approach is particularly valuable in tools like Aspose.Cells, where markers act as placeholders in templates to auto-populate data from diverse sources.
+Using Smart Markers to import data into Excel streamlines data integration by combining template‑based design with dynamic data binding.
+This approach is particularly valuable in tools like Aspose.Cells, where markers act as placeholders in templates to auto‑populate data from diverse sources.
 Below are the key reasons for adopting this method:

-1. Efficiency in Repetitive Reporting: Template Reusability, Pre-designed Excel templates with embedded markers (e.g., &=$VariableName, &=DataSource.Field) can be reused across multiple datasets, eliminating manual reformatting.
+1. **Efficiency in Repetitive Reporting:** Template Reusability, Pre‑designed Excel templates with embedded markers (e.g., &=$VariableName, &=DataSource.Field) can be reused across multiple datasets, eliminating manual reformatting.
 For example, financial reports or inventory sheets only require updating the data source, not rebuilding layouts.
 Automated Data Binding, Smart Markers link directly to data sources (e.g., databases, JavaBeans, arrays).
-Changes in source data automatically reflect in the output Excel file after processing, reducing copy-paste errors.
+Changes in source data are automatically reflected in the output Excel file after processing, reducing copy‑paste errors.

-2. Support for Complex Data Structures: Multi-Source Integration, A single template can merge data from varied sources (e.g., variables, arrays, ResultSets).
+2. **Support for Complex Data Structures:** Multi‑Source Integration, A single template can merge data from varied sources (e.g., variables, arrays, ResultSets).
 Hierarchical Data Handling, Nested data (e.g., grouped records) can be processed using markers like &=subtotal9:Person.id to generate summaries (sums, averages) per group directly in Excel.

-3. Preservation of Excel Functionality: Smart Markers coexist with Excel features like formulas, conditional formatting, and charts.
-For example: Dynamic calculations using &==C{r}*D{r} apply row-specific formulas during data injection.
-Templates retain pre-defined styles (e.g., headers, cell colors), ensuring consistency without post-import adjustments.
+3. **Preservation of Excel Functionality:** Smart Markers coexist with Excel features like formulas, conditional formatting, and charts.
+For example: Dynamic calculations using &==C{r}*D{r} apply row‑specific formulas during data injection.
+Templates retain pre‑defined styles (e.g., headers, cell colors), ensuring consistency without post‑import adjustments.

-4. Advanced Automation Capabilities: Custom Data Source Integration, Developers can implement interfaces like ICellsDataTable (in .NET) to map proprietary data structures to markers.
-This flexibility supports real-time data from APIs or sensors.
+4. **Advanced Automation Capabilities:** Custom Data Source Integration, Developers can implement interfaces like ICellsDataTable (in .NET) to map proprietary data structures to markers.
+This flexibility supports real‑time data from APIs or sensors.
 Batch Processing, Tools like Aspose.Cells’ WorkbookDesigner enable bulk operations (e.g., generating 1,000+ invoices in one run) by looping through datasets.

-5. Reduced Development and Maintenance Effort: Separation of Logic and Design, Designers manage templates in Excel (no coding), while developers handle data logic.
+5. **Reduced Development and Maintenance Effort:** Separation of Logic and Design, Designers manage templates in Excel (no coding), while developers handle data logic.
 This division accelerates iterations.
 Error Reduction, Automated data mapping minimizes manual entry risks.
-For example, sensor data analyzed in VC++ can be auto-filled into Excel templates via object interfaces, avoiding transcription mistakes.
+For example, sensor data analyzed in VC++ can be auto‑filled into Excel templates via object interfaces, avoiding transcription mistakes.

 ## **Sample Code for Importing DataTable With Smart Markers**
 The following sample code has a data source that has 6 records.
 We want to show only 3 records in one worksheet, then the rest of the records will automatically move to the second worksheet.
 Please note, the second worksheet should also have the same smart marker tag and you must call [WorkbookDesigner.Process(sheetIndex, isPreserved)](https://reference.aspose.com/cells/net/aspose.cells.workbookdesigner/process/methods/2) method for both sheets.
 Please see the [output Excel file](SmartMarkerDataTableToExcel.xlsx) generated by the code for a reference.